TingleDinkle/yellow_compiler/README.md

 ### Keywords

 The language uses theatrical and esoteric terminology.
-Get used to it.
+Get used to this:

 - `mask` - Variable declaration/assignment
 - `echo` - Output (replaces print)